NuK3-45/VehicleBomb/README.md

 - To remove a car bomb, do /removecarbomb while inside of a customs shop such as Benny's, LSC, or Beekers Garage.
 - To detonate a car bomb, do /detonatecarbomb while within the set radius.
 If you're too far away from the vehicle you can't detonate the bomb.

+### Credits
+- HypnoticSiege for the version checker

 ### Install Instructions
 - Unzip the VehicleBomb folder and drag it into your "resources" folder
 - If you would like to change the detonation radius, change detonateRadius on line 2